 Modules: Standalone Game Server

-Many of the free roam titles, as well as premium games (like World of Tanks VR) requires a server instance.
+Many of the free roam titles and premium games requires a server instance.
 That instance is running on a separate PC and that PC cannot be used for any actual gameplay.
 In the common case, it is used to configure specific game parameters and provide spectator functionalities.
 There are few issues coming out of that:

 - If you have multiple games requiring a dedicated server, you have to manually start/stop the server instance, making it a bit harsh to manage when you are full.